JiangyanYu/IntestLine/README.md

 4.2 This can be used to examine marker expression along the length and thickness of the organ.

 # Cite us

+This package is aiming to unroll intestinal images from CODEX.\
+This script is inspired by Parigi et al (https://www.nature.com/articles/s41467-022-28497-0). \
+The method is implemented in a shiny-based web application: https://beta.fastgenomics.org/a/intestline